Jon Kyl: Early life, education and career

-Kyl was born in Oakland, Nebraska, the son of Arlene (née Griffith) and John Henry Kyl, a teacher at Nebraska State Teachers College.
-His father served as a Congressman from Iowa after moving his family to Bloomfield, Iowa.
+Kyl was born in Oakland, Nebraska, on April 25, 1942, the son of Arlene (née Griffith) and John Henry Kyl, a teacher at Nebraska State Teachers College.
+His father, the son of Dutch immigrants, served as a Congressman from Iowa after moving his family to Bloomfield, Iowa.
 After graduating from high school in 1960, Kyl attended the University of Arizona, where he earned a bachelor's degree in 1964, graduating with honors.
-Kyl is a member of the Pi Kappa Alpha fraternity, as is Governor Doug Ducey of Arizona.
+Kyl was a member of the Pi Kappa Alpha fraternity.
 He then earned a law degree in 1966 at the University of Arizona's James E. Rogers College of Law, and served as editor-in-chief of the Arizona Law Review.
 Before entering politics, he was a lawyer and lobbyist with Jennings, Strouss & Salmon in Phoenix, Arizona.
 He also worked as an attorney at Mountain States Legal Foundation in Denver, Colorado, prior to running for office.

-Kyl is a Presbyterian.
-Kyl is married to Caryll Collins, with whom he has had two children.
-They also have four grandchildren.
+He was a Presbyterian.
+Kyl was married to Caryll Collins and they had two children together.
+They also had four grandchildren.